mikethicke/wp-museum/README.md

 ## Roadmap

 Museum for WordPress is under active development.
+Below are the main target features up to the 1.0 release.

 ### 0.7